 Coronavirus information centre for internationals

-It may be challenging to keep track of changes/amendments to rules and measures during this crisis, especially if you are a newcomer in the Netherlands.
-Our team have curated links to essential information relating to coronavirus, to help give you an overview of trusted sources.
+Here are some useful links to essential information relating to coronavirus.
 And if you still can't find an answer, just send your questions to us: firstname.lastname@example.org

 Revised services at The Hague International Centre

 Following the latest government guidelines to manage the spread of the coronavirus (COVID-19), The Hague International Centre has adapted its services to safeguard visitors and personnel against the virus.
-Visit our revised services page for more details.
+Visit our 'Plan your visit' page for more details.

 - National Institute for Public Health and the Environment (RIVM) provides detailed information about the coronavirus (COVID-19)